 After becoming somewhat more familiar with the digital recording process and software, I could start to think even more about the conceptual and lyrical content of music.
 I have always been interested in science and physics.
 In fact, I now work for a company that makes scientific instruments.
 Reading a couple of books about string theory and dimensionality started me on the road to subtly adopting some of the concepts in my lyrics.

-As I mention in the blog introduction, I have always arranged my songs into collections.
+I have always arranged my songs into collections.

 The title of the third CD obviously reflects influences from the above-mentioned books and from science in general.

-The Door was the first track on the CD and was intended as a kind of introduction to the over-all theme.
+and was intended as a kind of introduction to the over-all theme.

 “I wish there was a door that lead to other places.
 A passage to a realm revealing hidden spaces.”